-- Mental health promotion and early intervention; - Building skills to manage emotions, establish and maintain positive relationships, and engage in responsible decision-making; - Substance abuse prevention and intervention; - Suicide prevention, intervention, and postvention (interventions after a suicide in a community); - Grief, trauma, and trauma-informed care; - Positive behavior interventions and supports; - Positive youth development; and - Safe, supportive, and positive school climates.
+- Mental health promotion and early intervention - Building skills to manage emotions, establish and maintain positive relationships, and engage in responsible decision-making - Substance abuse prevention and intervention - Suicide prevention, intervention, and postvention (interventions after a suicide in a community) - · Grief, trauma, and trauma-informed care - Positive behavior interventions and supports - Positive youth development - Safe, supportive, and positive school climates

 If a student has been hospitalized or placed in residential treatment for a mental health condition or substance abuse, the district has procedures to support the student's return to school.
-Please contact the district's mental health liaison for further information.
+Please contact your campus counselor for further information.